zhixing1996/weighted-isr/README.md

 2. [ISR tag]:

     1. Please insure only "KKMC.TagFSR = 1;" is uncommented and "KKMC.TagISR = 1;" is commented to tag the FSR coming from ccbar.

+## How to estimate systematic uncertainty stemmed from input line-shape?

+> What has done in this section:

+1. Sample parameters of line-shape according to the covariance matrix ([sys]: cov_params) when parameterizing the line-shape.

+2. Recalculate ISR correction factor and efficiency N times ([sys]: nrand) according to evenry set of new parameters.

+> NOTE: ONLY IF [sys]: switch = on, this section will be executed.

 ## For developers